wordofwarning/wordofwarning.org/current/2015-haphazard/index.md

 ####More
 A schedule of activities and participating artists will be published here in mid-February.

-####What people said about Haphazard (2013)
+####What people said about Haphazard
 >*Great!
-Everyone was energetic and friendly — very easy to interact with!*<br>*Suitably crazy & surreal for children and their grown ups*<br>*Really enjoyed the event and it's particularly nice to experience something a bit different, especially as adults, it is quite eye-popping…*<br>Audience Feedback (2013)
+Everyone was energetic and friendly — very easy to interact with!*<br>*Suitably crazy & surreal for children and their grown-ups*.<br>*Really enjoyed the event and it's particularly nice to experience something a bit different, especially as adults, it is quite eye-popping…*<br>Audience Feedback (2013)

 ####Access Information
 Haphazard takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.
 We apologise but some parts of the building are not wheelchair accessible.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.